publiccodenet/about/activities/communication/communications-plan.md

 For content that we produce, publish or program:

 * doing good work
-* clearly communicating what that work has been
+* clearly communicating what that work has been done
 * building useful, reusable tools
 * helping others use our tools
 * running interesting events
+* transparently sharing operational information

 For other organizations' content or platforms: